MattWoodhead/AutosteerPCBv2LB/README.md

 # AutosteerPCBv2LB
 forked from  mnltake/AutosteerPCBv2LB

-This is a porting of mnltake's lightbar code to the latest version of the AgOpenGPS machine code (4.3.10).
+This is a porting of mnltake's lightbar code to the latest version of the AgOpenGPS machine code (5.1.2+).

 Requires the [Adafruit Neopixel](https://github.com/adafruit/Adafruit_NeoPixel) library (version 1.4 or higher)

 **Select your AOG version using the branches in github**

 * V5.1 - WIP - Not yet tested
-* V4.3.10 - Released
+* V4.3.10 - Released (Legacy AOG installations)

 ---